seccubus/seccubus/README.md

 Enhancements
 ------------
 * #504 - Changed container crontab shell for sh to bash
+* #506 - Allow cron email to be sent externally

 Bug Fixes
 * #490 - --cdn switch doesn't work as expected